 Net working capital was a positive 118.9 million euros, an increase of 77.5 million euros from the figure at 31 December 2023.
-The main changes concerned: i) the increase in trade receivables of 59.2 million euros, referring for 5.4 million euros to the higher receivable due from Eurocontrol for invoicing referred to the November and December flights with respect to the corresponding months of the previous year and for 50.4 million euros to the receivable for balance as the net effect between the classification under this item of receivables that will be included in the unit rate in 2025 and the amount recognised in the income statement in the 2024 unit rate including, inter alia, the second portion of the balance recognised in the 2020-2021 combined period; ii) a net decrease in trade payables of 40.6 million euros referring, on the one hand, to higher payables to suppliers related to the invoicing of the last months of the year and concerning invoices not yet due and, on the other hand, to lower payables for balance as the difference between what is recognised in the income statement because it is included in the 2024 unit rate and the portion that will be included in the 2025 unit rate; iii) the change in other current assets and liabilities mainly related to the decrease in receivables associated with projects financed on account of the amounts received and referred to the PON Transport in addition to projects financed under Sesar and Connecting European Facility (CEF).
+The main changes concerned: i) the increase in trade receivables of 59.2 million euros, referring for 5.4 million euros to the higher receivable due from Eurocontrol for invoicing referred to the November and December flights with respect to the corresponding months of the previous year and for 50.4 million euros to the receivable for balance as the net effect between the classification under this item of receivables that will be included in the unit rate in 2025 and the amount recognised in the income statement in the 2024 unit rate including, inter alia, the second portion of the balance recognised in the 2020-2021 combined period; ii) a net decrease in trade payables of 40.6 million euros referring, on the one hand, to higher payables to suppliers related to the invoicing of the last months of the year and concerning invoices not yet due and, on the other hand, to lower payables for balance as the difference between what is recognised in the 2025 unit rate; iii) the change in other current assets and liabilities mainly related to the decrease in receivables associated with projects financed on account of the amounts received and referred to the PON Transport in addition to projects financed under Sesar and Connecting European Facility (CEF).